 Industrial Hearing Tests and Screenings

 There are many professions that expose employees to loud noise and it’s this loud noise that, over time, can cause significant hearing loss or damage.
+This is why it’s so crucial to have regular industrial hearing tests and screenings.

 Thankfully, due to Occupational Safety and Health Administration (OSHA) regulations, workplace requirements for hearing conservation have been enacted.
 According to OSHA CFR 29 1910.95 & MSHA Part 62, the purpose of these requirements is to standardize hearing safety practices in the workplace so that hearing loss or damage is eliminated or mitigated.
 Technically, employees exposed to 85 dB of noise must have their hearing tested.
 Failure to test employees under this circumstance can result in non-compliance fines.